Skip to main content

 A sustained cortisol burden occurs when this feedback loop becomes dysregulated.
 Chronic physical, emotional, or psychological stress prevents the HPA axis from turning off properly.
 This leads to prolonged exposure of your body’s tissues to high levels of cortisol.
 Over time, the body may adapt in a way that is ultimately detrimental.

 The receptors for cortisol in the brain and body can become less sensitive, a phenomenon known as glucocorticoid resistance.
-This means that even though cortisol levels may be high, the hormone is less effective at doing its job, including turning off the and reducing inflammation.
+This means that even though cortisol levels may be high, the hormone is less effective at doing its job, including turning off the stress response and reducing inflammation.
 This creates a vicious cycle where the body perceives a need for even more cortisol, further straining the system.

 Identifying the biological markers of this burden is the first step toward understanding the root cause of your symptoms and developing a targeted plan to restore balance.